petabridge/akka-bootcamp/src/Unit-2/lesson3/README.md

         {
             if (message is Toggle && _isToggledOn)
             {
-                //toggle is currently on
+                // toggle is currently on

-                //stop watching this counter
+                // stop watching this counter
                 _coordinatorActor.Tell(new PerformanceCounterCoordinatorActor.Unwatch(_myCounterType));

                 FlipToggle();
             }
             else if (message is Toggle && !_isToggledOn) {
-                //toggle is currently off
+                // toggle is currently off

-                //start watching this counter
+                // start watching this counter
                 _coordinatorActor.Tell(new PerformanceCounterCoordinatorActor.Watch(_myCounterType));

                 FlipToggle();